tiffzny/tiffzny.github.io/_pages/about.md

 * Planetarium Show Host at the [Discovery Centre](https://thediscoverycentre.ca/)
 <a rel="me" href="https://astrodon.social/@tiffzny"></a>

 I'm into helping others understand things, understanding things, and making things work.
-I also have two dogs, both with space-themed names (Ripley and Kepler).
+I also have *three* dogs, all with space-adjacent names (Ripley, Kepler, and Nimbus).

 Find some blog posts and other information along the top menu, or not, because this website is currently a work-in-progress.